-- (a) Except as provided in subsection (b) or (c), coal ash may not be stored at the immediate area where it will be put to beneficial use for a longer period of time than necessary to complete the project or 90 days, whichever is less, unless the Department approves a different period in writing. - (b) Bottom ash being stored for use as antiskid material may be stored in areas adjacent to roads or highways for a period of more than 90 days without Department approval if the following conditions are met: - (1) A significant quantity of the bottom ash is used annually for antiskid material. - (2) Bottom ash is stored on an impermeable floor or pad, and it is stored either in an enclosed facility or an area where runoff is collected or treated.
+- (b) [Bottom ash being stored for use as antiskid material may be stored in areas adjacent to roads or highways for a period of more than 90 days without Department approval if the following conditions are met: - (1) A significant quantity of the bottom ash is used annually for antiskid material. - (2) Bottom ash is stored on an impermeable floor or pad, and it is stored either in an enclosed facility or an area where runoff is collected or treated.
 The Department may waive or modify, in writing, this requirement if there is no runoff from the storage. - (c) Coal ash may not be stored at another area as follows: - (1) For more than 1 year unless a minimum of 75% of the volume of the ash being stored is processed for beneficial use in the previous year. - (2) For more than 90 days unless it is stored on an impermeable floor or pad and either in an enclosed facility or in an area where runoff is collected and treated.
-The Department may waive or modify, in writing, this requirement if there is no runoff from the storage.

-- (d) The Department will presume that a person storing coal ash contrary to subsections (a)-(c) is operating a waste disposal facility and is subject to the applicable requirements of the act and regulations thereunder for waste disposal. - (e) A person that stores coal ash shall maintain for a minimum of 3 years accurate operational records that are sufficiently detailed to demonstrate to the Department that coal ash is being stored under subsections (a)-(c).
+The Department may waive or modify, in writing, this requirement if there is no runoff from the storage. - [$\underline{(d)}$] The Department will presume that a person storing coal ash contrary to subsection[\underline{s}] (a)[$\underline{-(e)}$] is operating a waste disposal facility and is subject to the applicable requirements of the act and regulations thereunder for waste disposal. - [(e)] (c) A person that stores coal ash shall maintain for a minimum of 3 years accurate operational records that are sufficiently detailed to demonstrate to the Department that coal ash is being stored under subsection[\underline{s}] (a)[$\underline{-(e)}$].
 The records shall be made available to the Department upon request.
-The presumption in subsection (d) may be overcome by the operational records required by this subsection. - (f) Nothing in this section supersedes a regulation or other requirement providing for a storage period of less than 1 year.

-§ 290.403.
-Surface and groundwater protection.

-- (a) Surface water runoff from storage areas shall be minimized.
-Storm water shall be managed in accordance with The Clean Streams Law (35 P.S. §§ 691.1-691.1001) and the regulations promulgated thereunder. - (b) Surface water run-on to storage areas shall be minimized. - (c) Coal ash may not be stored in a manner that causes groundwater degradation.
+The presumption in subsection [$\underline{(d)}$] (\underline{b}) may be overcome by the operational records required by this subsection. - [(f) Nothing in this section supersedes a regulation or other requirement providing for a storage period of less than 1 year.] - § 290.403.
+Surface and groundwater protection. - (a) Surface water runoff from storage areas shall be minimized.
+Storm water shall be managed in accordance with The Clean Streams Law (35 P.S. §§ 691.1-691.1001) and the regulations promulgated thereunder. - (b) Surface water run-on to storage areas shall be minimized. - (c) Coal ash may not be stored in a manner that causes groundwater OR SURFACE WATER degradation.